 Generally speaking, there are three main types of text messages in use today: Short codes, toll-free long codes, and long local codes.
 On top of this, there are two main types of text message traffic routes: A2P and P2P.

-Application-to-Person messaging means business an applications like springbig or any other marketing software is used to send mass messages.
+Application-to-Person messaging means business applications like springbig or any other marketing software is used to send mass messages.

 Person-to-Person on the other hand is traditional texting and is exactly what it sounds like: sending messages from one person to person.